mktung/the-pipe-strip/transcripts/transcript.md

 You can see it in the curl of his tail.
 Garfield's ear whiskers stick up on end.
 The smoke billows upward, drawing the eye upward, increasing scope.
-I'm just amazed, really, that after 33 years of reading and analyzing the same comic strip, I'm able to find new dimensions.
+I'm just amazed, really, that after thirty-three years of reading and analyzing the same comic strip, I'm able to find new dimensions.
 It's a testament to the work.

 For six years I delved into tobacco research, because, can a cat smoke?
 This is a metaphyscial question.
 Yes, can any cat smoke?
 Do we know?
 Can just Garfield